fingerprintjs/fingerprintjs-pro-react/README.md

 # FingerprintJS Pro React

-FingerprintJS Pro React is an easy-to-use React library for <strong>[FingerprintJS Pro](https://fingerprintjs.com/)</strong>. **This package works with FingerprintJS Pro, it is not compatible with [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).** You can learn more about the difference between FingerprintJS Pro and open-source FingerprintJS in the [official documentation](https://dev.fingerprintjs.com/docs/pro-vs-open-source).
+FingerprintJS Pro React is an easy-to-use React library for **[FingerprintJS Pro](https://fingerprintjs.com/)**. **This package works with FingerprintJS Pro, it is not compatible with [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).** You can learn more about the difference between FingerprintJS Pro and open-source FingerprintJS in the [official documentation](https://dev.fingerprintjs.com/docs/pro-vs-open-source).

 ## Table of contents